Moran Zer Katzenstein: Business and marketing career

 Zer Katzenstein began her professional career in 2009 as a brand manager for L'Oréal.
 In 2011, she began to work as a brand manager for Coca-Cola where she later managed the retail marketing branch.
 Between 2015 and 2017, Zer Katzenstein was a marketing lecturer at the College of Management.

 In 2016, she was appointed VP of marketing at Honigman where she worked until 2018.
 She later went on to work as a marketing director at Google.

 In 2020, she founded a creative strategy agency and a school for YouTube professions entitled "yyy".

 In 2021, she joined the management team at Playtika as head communications officer and senior director.

 Social activism

 Bonot Alternativa

 While vacationing in Eilat with her family, she heard of a gang raping incident that had taken place and decided to organize a protest movement to draw attention to the biased treatment of women".
 She founded Bonot Alternativa, "Women Building an Alternative", in 2020, through the unionization of business women, entrepreneurs, CEOs, media personalities, social activists, and heads of women's organizations.
 In 2023, Bonot Alternativa became an official association.

-Zev Katzenstein currently heads Bonot Alternativa.
+Zer Katzenstein currently heads Bonot Alternativa.